-If you are not satisfied with the review, it is possible to appeal the decision by filing an application with the Social Security Appeals Tribunal.
+If you are unsatisfied with the review, it is possible to appeal the decision by filing an application with the Social Security Appeals Tribunal.
 The Social Security Appeals Tribunal is a division of the Administrative Appeals Tribunal and reviews decisions made under Commonwealth legislation.

-Child Support is calculated pursuant to a specific “child support formula”.
+Child Support is calculated pursuant to a specific child support formula.
 In the event there is a change in circumstances or a terminating event, the Registrar must immediately take action to take the change into account.

-- The child becomes a member of a couple.
+- the child becoming a member of a couple.

-The Registrar is required to immediately take action as is necessary to account for the change in circumstances or the occurrence of a terminating event.
+The Registrar is required to immediately take action as is necessary to take into account the change in circumstances or the occurrence of a terminating event.

 Note: Any decision made by the Registrar may be reviewed by following the processes mentioned above.